Registering for ClickSuper - TEST ENVIRONMENT

 If you have registered for testing and are ready to test please use the following link:

-A login page will be displayed using either link.
-They look the same but they log in to different systems so please make sure that you are using the appropriate link depending on what you are trying to do - test STP reports or process STP to the ATO in the live environment.
+A login page will be displayed.
 Clients need to use the credentials entered within the registration process to log in.
 If your username has been forgotten please reach out to us, confirming that you are trying to log in to the test system and we can help.
 If you have forgotten your password please click the I forgot my password link to have it reset.

 Once logged in, if you have registered multiple organisations using the same username/ ABN they will all appear listed.
 To upload, please click in to the appropriate organisation.
 If you do not have multiple organisations your account will automatically load into your registered organisation without further input needed.